A+

 Copel understands that Corporate Governance is a differential applied to the company’s management, which provides more transparency, efficiency, minimizes strategic, operational and financial risks and contributes to the company’s longevity.

 Aligned with the principles of governance and sustainability, Copel adopts the best market practices, being considered a prominent company.
-As a result, the Company recently approved a wide-ranging reform of its bylaws, with emphasis on the following improvements in governance: 50% increase in the members elected by minority shareholders in the Board of Directors (from 2 to 3), inclusion of an external member in the Committee Statutory Audit Committee.
+As a reflection of this, the company recently approved a reform of its bylaws, with the following improvements in governance standing out: variable composition of the Board of Directors (allowing it to be made up of 7 to 9 members) and composition of the Board of Directors, in its majority, by independent members (reflecting, in the Bylaws, a practice already adopted by the company).